TurboGears/tgwebsite/src/whos-using.rst

 * `Moksha`_ - Web framework that aims to simplify the creation of highly-interactive realtime web applications
 * `TavolaClandestina`_ - High Quality Italian Food eCommerce
 * `The Voice of Turkey`_ - Website of the Turkish version of "The Voice" contest
+* `Rosenberg NMS`_ - A Network Management System which detects devices and services and uses TurboGears2 to provide a web ui.
 * `1000 Corks`_ - A wine comparison / shopping site
 * `OrcaTec LLC`_ - Making eDiscovery products for litigation support
 * `Glossom`_ - Fashion Oriented Social Network